9th Mississippi Infantry Regiment: 1864-1865

 In December 1863, the 7th Mississippi and the 9th were placed under a unified command, with Lt.
 Col. Benjamin F. Johns leading the 9th.
 Johns commanded the 9th throughout the Atlanta campaign, where the regiment fought at Rocky Face Ridge, Resaca, New Hope Church, Ezra Church, and Jonesborough.

 In late 1864 the 9th fought in the Franklin–Nashville campaign as part of General Jacob H. Sharp's brigade, including the Battle of Franklin and the Battle of Nashville.
 At Franklin, the 9th took part in a night-time assault on the Union trenches, enagaging in hand-to-hand combat with Federal troops.
 General Sharp was wounded in this battle and his brigade captured 3 stands of Union regimental colors.
 Following the defeat at Nashville on December 16, the 9th Regiment retreated to Mississippi.

 The regiment was ordered to head for the Carolinas in April, 1865, but at this point Sharp's brigade had taken so many casualties that their total strength was only 420 men.
-The survivors of the brigade were consolidated into a single regiment: the combined 7th, 9th, 41st, 44th Regiments along with the 9th Mississippi Battalion were designated as the 9th Regiment.
+The survivors of the brigade were consolidated into a single regiment: the combined 7th, 9th, 41st, and 44th Regiments along with the 9th Mississippi Battalion were designated as the 9th Regiment.
 This consolidated unit surrendered on April 26, 1865, in North Carolina.